 We get to the outskirts of town and he gets up out of his seat.
 As the bus slows down for the stop he says sarcastically to me, "It's been really n-nice t-talking to you."

 "Yeah, have a good day," I respond cheerily.

-He makes his way down the staircase to the lower deck and gets off the bus.
-Out of my space.
-Out of my life.
+He makes his way down the staircase to the lower deck and gets off the bus - out of my space and out of my life.

 For a moment I think about life, chance encounters and what could have happened.
 Maybe he was a bona fide nutter.
-Perhaps he could have pulled a knife on me.
-He could have killed me.
+Perhaps he could have pulled a knife on me and killed me.
 Could have.

-I get off two stops later.
-Walk along the Esplanade to the swimming pool.
+I get off two stops later and commence walking along the Esplanade to the swimming pool...

-There is only one other swimmer in the water.
+I look up and notice that there is only one other swimmer in the pool.

-I feel relaxed and I realise, as I pull myself through the warm and clear water reflected blue by the floor of the pool, that not only is there only this moment but that the 'totality of everything' is no larger than what I perceive, what I can conceive, in that very moment.
+Now in my rhythm I feel relaxed and I realise, as I pull myself through the warm and clear water reflected blue by the floor of the pool, that not only is there only this moment but that the 'totality of everything' is no larger than what I perceive and can conceive, in that very moment.
 It really is a small world.

-A little later as I rinse myself under the showers just prior to getting dressed it suddenly occurs to me that I have failed to pack my towel...
+I am rinsing myself under the warm water of shower just prior to getting when it suddenly occurs to me that I have failed to pack my towel...